 - You have asthma, allergies, or another condition that leaves you more vulnerable to mold.

-Your primary care doctor or another healthcare professional can help you rule out underlying conditions like asthma or viral infections.
+Your primary care doctor or another healthcare professional can diagnose underlying conditions like asthma or infections.
 A doctor or clinician can also help pinpoint symptoms caused by mold exposure.

 How to spot mold indoors

 Knowing how to identify mold in indoor spaces is another important step toward ruling out causes of unexplained respiratory symptoms and taking steps to address them.